-With our shipping management tool you can create pick lists, packing slips, and shipping labels in bulk which can significantly speed up fulfillment.
-We also offer integrations with USPS, FedEx, UPS, DHL Express and Aftership; so you can fulfill orders in one place, and fast.
+With our shipping management tool, you can create pick lists, packing slips, and shipping labels in bulk which can significantly speed up fulfillment.
+We also offer integrations with USPS, FedEx, UPS, DHL Express, and Aftership; so you can fulfill orders in one place, and fast.
 One ecomdash user even said shipping speed increased by 50% since using our tool.

-This time of year can certainly be hectic, and it’s easy to feel overwhelmed.
 Take a deep breath, and prepare your stores with these quick tips and tricks, so that you can maximize profits and stay organized – without breaking a sweat.

-Editor’s Note: This blog post was updated in August 2018 to reflect more accurate and relevant information.
+Editor’s Note: This blog post was updated in September 2018 to reflect more accurate and relevant information.